barwegen/01-connecting-the-dots/001-iso-vs-img?.md

 The template for all modern computers is the Von Neumann architecture, detailed in a 1945 paper by Hungarian mathematician John von Neumann.
 This describes a design architecture for an electronic digital computer with subdivisions of a processing unit consisting of an arithmetic logic unit and processor registers, a control unit containing an instruction register and program counter, a memory to store both data and instructions, external mass storage, and input and output mechanisms.
 The meaning of the term has evolved to mean a stored-program computer in which an instruction fetch and a data operation cannot occur at the same time because they share a common bus.
 This is referred to as the Von Neumann bottleneck and often limits the performance of the system.

+*storage*

+-   floppy
+-   hd
+-   usb
+-   sd
+-   ssd
+-   emmc
+-   nvme
+-   etc

 Ga verder met:

--   Code
--   dat andere boek
+-   Code: The Hidden Language of Computer Hardware and Software, 2nd Edition, By Charles Petzold

+## Filing (legal), submitting a document to the clerk of a court

 ## Footnotes

-<sup><a id="fn.1" class="footnum" href="#fnr.1">1</a></sup> code is a system of rules (e.g. a (cryptographic) hash function?!) to convert information into another form, *sometimes shortened or secret*, for communication through a communication channel or storage in a storage medium
+<sup><a id="fn.1" class="footnum" href="#fnr.1">1</a></sup> code is a system of rules to convert information into another form, *sometimes shortened or secret*, for communication through a communication channel or storage in a storage medium ; link www.google.nl